-Program Year 4 Action Plan Institutional Structure response:
+Program Year 5 Action Plan Institutional Structure response:

-The City of Ames continues to be the largest and the lead provider of affordable housing (including being the designated Public Housing Authority), community, and economic development funding for an array of social service agencies through the continuum of care needs.
+The City of Ames continues to be the largest and the lead provider of affordable housing (including being the designated Public Housing Authority for the City) and community and economic development funding for an array of social service agencies through the continuum of care needs.

-Through the implementation of these programs, the City has created a broad spectrum of partnerships with human service agencies, neighborhood groups, area businesses, for-profit and non-profit developers, state and federal agencies and local governments, property owners, lenders, realtors, non-profit organizations, etc. to pursue the development of various housing types, supportive services, businesses and jobs for the benefit of low- and moderate-income households in the community, as well as the County.
-The continued implementation of the 2007-08 program activities will involve maintaining and expanding partnerships with the community and neighborhood groups, and for-profit and non-profit developers and citizens.
+Through the implementation of various affordable housing initatives, the City has created a broad spectrum of partnerships with human service agencies, neighborhood groups, area businesses, for-profit and non-profit developers, state and federal agencies and local governments, property owners, lenders, realtors, non-profit organizations, etc. to pursue the development of various housing types, supportive services, businesses and jobs for the benefit of low- and moderate-income households in the community, as well as the County.
+The continued implementation and new additional projects for the 2008-09 program activities will involve maintaining and expanding partnerships with the community and neighborhood groups, and with for-profit and non-profit developers and citizens.